 - At the first commissioning respectively after a factory reset the Ethernet PG/OP channel has no IP address.
 For online access to the CPU via the Ethernet PG/OP channel, valid IP address parameters have to be assigned to this by means of your configuration tool.
-This is called "initialization". - Via the Ethernet PG/OP channel, you have access to: - Device website, where you can find information on firmware status, connected peripherals, current cycle times, etc. - WebVisu project, which is to be created in the SPEED7 Studio.
+This is called "initialization". - Via the Ethernet PG/OP channel, you have access to: - Device website, where you can find information on firmware status, connected peripherals, current cycle times, etc. - WebVisu project, which is to be created in the SPEED7 Studio. - PROFINET IO controller or the PROFINET I-Device.

 - 1. Install your System SLIO with your CPU. - 2.
 Wire the system by connecting cables for voltage supply and signals. - 3.
-Connect the one of the Ethernet jacks (X1, X5) of the Ethernet PG/OP channel to Ethernet. - 4.
+Connect the one of the Ethernet jacks (X1, X4) of the Ethernet PG/OP channel to Ethernet. - 4.
 Switch on the power supply. - ⇒ After a short boot time the CP is ready for communication.
 He possibly has no IP address data and requires an initialization.